 I revel in the sensory overload of climbing America’s highest mountains and I once navigated the Uganik River with only a tent and raft in grizzly country for a week in the wilderness of Kodiak Island, Alaska.
 I’ve completed twenty full marathons (yes, 26.2 miles each).

 A self-taught artist, I began painting with watercolors in the winter of 2002 at the age of forty-two.
-A lifelong love affair with graphite sketching provides the foundation for the watercolors and anchors my distinctive style.
-I particularly enjoy painting faces and the female figure.
-Originals, commissions and limited edition prints can be purchased at my online art gallery, elrodart.com I recently served as artist-in-residence at the O’More School of Design.
+A lifelong love affair with graphite sketching provides the foundation for the watercolors and anchors my distinctive layered style.
+I particularly enjoy painting the female figure (God’s quintessential creation.)
+Originals, commissions and limited edition prints can be purchased at my online art gallery, elrodart.com I recently served as artist-in-residence at the prestigious O’More School of Design.

 All profits from my paintings benefit our 501(c)3 non-profit charity, Creative Community, Inc., which provides mentorship, refreshment, encouragement and diffusion of ideas for creatives.